bcgsc/NanoSim/README.md

   The information in the header can help users to locate the read easily.

 __Specific to transcriptome simulation__: for reads that include retained introns, the header contains the information starting from `Retained_intron`, each genomic interval is separated by `;`.

+__Specific to chimeric reads simulation__: for chimeric reads, different source chromosome and locations are separated by `;`, and there's a `chimeric` in the header to indicate.

 2. `simulated_error_profile`
   Contains all the information of errors introduced into each reads, including error type, position, original bases and current bases.